ouchitaikoproject/OuchiTaikoProject/README.md

 ### **Step 2: Wipe the Board**

 A good practice is to always flash a cleaning/nuke file to your board before you flash your actual firmware.
-This clears out any residual memory or cache that, while rare, may still be hanging around that would conflict with your desired fiemware.
+This clears out any residual memory or cache that, while rare, may still be hanging around that would conflict with your desired firmware.

 To do this, drag the`universal_flash_nuke.uf2` to the root of the removable drive.
 This wipes the board for a fresh start and automatically reboots it.
 The drive will reappear as before, in BOOT mode.
 Drag the `universal_flash_nuke.uf2` file one more time to be extra clean.
-Now, when the board pops up again as a removeable drive, you'll be ready to flash the controller firmware1
+Now, when the board pops up again as a removeable drive, you'll be ready to flash the controller firmware...

 ### **Step 3: Flash the Firmware**